Warm-starting outer approximation for parameterized convex MINLP

-As mentioned in the introduction, solving multiobjective MINLP by using scalarization techniques sparked the initial interest in parametrized MINLP.
-The methods have therefore been implemented for two biobjective problems.
-Since the problems are biobjective the parametrization only requires a scalar valued parameter $\lambda$.
-The two biobjective problems \eqref{eq:ti4} and \eqref{eq:ti14} that have been considered have been adapted from \cite{Biobj_test_probs} and we refer to the article for more details and plots of the feasible set in the image space.
-The problems were chosen to be simple enough to analyse the correctness and details of the algorithm.
+As mentioned in the introduction, solving multiobjective MINLP by scalarization techniques sparked the initial interest in parameterized MINLP.
+The methods have, therefore, been implemented for two biobjective problems.
+Since the problems are biobjective the parametrization only requires a scalar-valued parameter $\lambda$.
+The two biobjective problems \eqref{eq:ti4} and \eqref{eq:ti14} that have been considered have been adapted from \cite{Biobj_test_probs} and we refer to the paper for more details and plots of the image sets.
+The problems were chosen to be simple enough to analyze the correctness and details of the algorithm.

 The first test problem for a biobjective problem is problem \eqref{eq:ti4} defined as

 Problem \eqref{eq:ti4} was formulated for the computational method as

 The epigraphical reformulation was used to simplify the computational implementation.